henrywu2019/BentoML/docs/source/concepts.rst

-After deploying the GammaService server, get the server IP address and run the following command to configure BentoML client to use this remote GammaService for model management and deployments.
+After deploying the GammaService server, get the server IP address and run the following command to configure Kappa client to use this remote GammaService for model management and deployments.
 You will need to replace ``0.0.0.0`` with an IP address or URL that is accessible for your team: